cadigatt/cadigatt.github.io/apps/nualakawaii.md

 permalink: /nualakawaii/
 app-id: 924537835
 ipad-app-id: 924537835
-description: A fun and colourful kawaii face that you can send to your friends.
+description: Easily create a colourful kawaii face, by tapping on the eyes and mouth to change expression, and the background to change colour.
+Then you can save the photo or share it with friends.
+Maybe you could just leave it next to you with its happy face!
 ---
 ![Nuala Kawaii product](/assets/images/nualakawaii/product.png)